Using Physical Optics Propagation to Model Gaussian Beam Propagation

 The beam’s focal point is optimized by adjusting the lens configuration.
 Using POP, we can further refine the beam size at the image plane, adjusting the lens radii and beam parameters to achieve the most compact beam possible.
 The optimization results indicate that the smallest Gaussian beam size is approximately 9.44 um at 100 mm from the laser output, a slight improvement over the 9.45 um computed with the Paraxial Gaussian Beam analysis.

-A screenshot of a computer
+A screenshot of a computer AI-generated content may be incorrect.

 This example demonstrates the enhanced capabilities of Physical Optics Propagation for beam optimization in systems requiring precise control over beam divergence and spot size.

-When to Use Physical Optics Propagation
+When to Use POP

 POP is especially useful in scenarios where beam diffraction is significant and where ray-based methods fall short.
 Key scenarios include: